Daniel-KM/Omeka-S-module-Access/README.md

 Access Resource (module for Omeka S)
 ====================================

-[Access Resource] is a module for [Omeka S] that allows to protect some resources to be accessed from the anonymous visitors, but nevertheless available for some guest users, on identification or by token.
+[Access Resource] is a module for [Omeka S] that allows to protect files to be accessed from the anonymous visitors, but nevertheless available for some guest users, on identification or by token.

 Installation
 ------------

-The module depends on module [Guest], so install them first.
+The module depends on module [Guest], so install it first.
+The button in the public part can be managed easily via the module [Blocks Disposition], or directly in the theme.

 See general end user documentation for [installing a module].